njwhite777/buzzwords/docs/README.md

 #### <a name="Subsystems"></a>Subsystems:

 ##### Frontend:
-The frontend subsytem includes all of the UI components of the application.
+The frontend subsystem includes all of the UI components of the application.

 ##### Backend:
 The backend subsystem includes the database, game model, and necessary communications software to implement the interface with game clients.